 We have a network of international offices.
 In other areas, we have partnerships with local organisations to ensure that there is support available to volunteers if needed.
 Your in-country team will be your primary contact.
 You will also get to know the other Australian Volunteer program volunteers in your country of assignment.
 They will help you settle in and find your way around.

-If you need to return home urgently, it is important to discuss this with both your host organisation and AVI.
+If you need to return home urgently, it is important to discuss this with both your partner organisation and AVI.
 Depending on the circumstances, we may be able to cover your travel costs through insurance.

 We will help you to research and prepare for your time as a volunteer.
 You will receive increasing amounts of information from the time you apply to when you begin your assignment.
 As you progress through the process, we will send you detailed country notes and reading material.
 We'll also put you in touch with current and returned volunteers from your country of assignment.